Taha-hubb/Taha-hubb/README.md

 - Living in Canada 🇨🇦 as a permenant residence
 - I’m building a future as a Life Long Learner
 - Karate enthusiast & swimmer
-- Interested in AI, Data Science, and Tech for Good
+- Interested in AI, Data Science, and Leadership.

 ---